paljs/docs/src/pages/plugins/select.md

 **Example of use**

-We have mutation call login and return non schema model type `AuthPayload` and it's contain schema model type.
+If We have a mutation called "login", which returns a non schema model type called `AuthPayload` that has a schema model type in it,

-I need to return User type with filter.
+like the following example,

 ```graphql
 type AuthPayload {